slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

  **State** and **PKCE** (Proof of Key Code Exchange) solves different problems, that means they cannot replace each other:

-* State Parameter : Prevent Cross-Site Request Forgery (CSRF) attacks (Hacker tricks you to uses his auth code).
+* State Parameter (stored on ClientApp) :
+Prevent Cross-Site Request Forgery (CSRF) attacks (Hacker tricks you to uses his auth code).
 Users uses browser.

-* PKCE: Prevent authorization interception (Hacker steals your auth code) Note that it only fits in native mobile desktop environment compared to State Parameter which fits the scenerio that users uses browser).
+* PKCE (Code Verifier stored on ClientApp, and Code Challenge stored on Authorization Server): Prevent authorization interception (Hacker steals your auth code)
+Note that it only fits in native mobile desktop environment compared to State Parameter which fits the scenerio that users uses browser.
 Prerequisite knowledge in OS level URL scheme registration see https://www.oauth.com/oauth2-servers/redirect-uris/redirect-uris-native-apps/

 Scenario: UserA ask webApp/nativeApp which is an photo process tool we, developers develop to post photos on behalf users to post photos to users' google drive